erxes/erxes/README.md

 erxes (pronounced 'erk-sis') means "heavenly bodies" in Mongolian.
 It is branded as “erxes” with all lowercase letters.

+## Is erxes secure?

+You can check it's security certificate on <a href="https://www.erxes.org/">erxes </a>website.
+A security certificate is issued only if the website is secure.
+You can learn more about this on the main site.
+Just click on lock symbol on the top left corner of the website.
 ## Which license does erxes use?

 erxes is a free and open <a href="https://faircode.io/">fair-code</a> licensed under GNU General Public License v3.0 with Commons Clause.